AIA-uniandes/ProyectoClasificacionResiduos-202210/README.md

 2. Turn on the Nano Jetson and connect it to a Camera (which has to be looking at the bands).
 The Nano Jetson also has to be connected via LAN to a local network.
 3. Make sure the Robot is turned on and has an available IP.
 4. Turn on the band mechanism with the OneStopUltrasound.py code.
+5. Make sure you have a json config file with an API Key for accessing BigQuery.
+This file is provided in the Google Cloud Console.
+More on the documentation for connecting with BigQuery here: [BigQuery-Python Open Source Module](https://github.com/tylertreat/BigQuery-Python)

 ### Prepare Communication